ehn-dcc-development/hcert-trust/hcert_trust_exchange.md

 The Secretariat maintains a list of Participating Countries and the following information for each country:

-- URL:s to downloadable certificates (DSC and CSCA certificates)
+- URLs to downloadable certificates (DSC and CSCA certificates)
 - Information about how to authenticate certificates from each Country

 This information can be downloaded and authenticated by Verifying Countries using the Secretariat's master URL and master key.
 This master key and master URL is the only information that is required to bootstrap trust in all HCERTs issued by Issuing Countries.